This is India's period of cultural resurrection: MP CM on Mahakal corridor | Science-Environment

 - India

-Madhya Pradesh Chief Minister Shivraj Singh Chouhan on Wednesday said the grand 'Mahakal Lok' in Ujjain, Kashi Vishwanath corridor in Varanasi and other redevelopment projects at religious sites have been executed in the ''period of cultural resurrection of India''.
+Madhya Pradesh Chief Minister Shivraj Singh Chouhan has said the grand 'Mahakal Lok' in Ujjain, Kashi Vishwanath corridor in Varanasi and other redevelopment projects at religious sites have been executed in the ''period of cultural resurrection of India''.

-While taking part in 'Mahakal ki Sawari' procession on Dusshera here, he said, the new corridor project of Mahakal was dreamt in 2017 and is now coming to fruition.
+While taking part in 'Mahakal ki Sawari' procession on Dusshera here on Wednesday, he said the new corridor project of Mahakal was dreamt in 2017 and is now coming to fruition.

 His visit to Ujjain on Wednesday comes days ahead of the inauguration of the first phase of the Mahakal corridor project -- 'Mahakal Lok' -- by Prime Minister Narendra Modi on October 11.